SolaceHarmony/SolaceCore/docs/components/kernel/channel_system.md

     *   `protocolAdapter: Port.ProtocolAdapter<*, @UnsafeVariance OUT>?`
     *   `rules: List<Port.ConversionRule<IN, OUT>>`
 *   **Key Methods:**
+    *   `fun start(scope: CoroutineScope): Job` — starts a routing coroutine that consumes from `sourcePort.asChannel()`, applies `handlers`, optional `protocolAdapter`, and `rules`, then delivers to `targetPort.send(...)`.
+    *   `fun stop()` — cancels the routing job.
+    *   `suspend fun stopAndJoin()` — cancels and waits for the routing job to finish; recommended during shutdown.
-    *   `fun validateConnection()`: Validates if the connection is possible based on types, adapter, and rules.
-Throws `PortConnectionException` on failure.
+    *   `fun validateConnection()` — validates that a connection is possible based on types, adapter, and rules; throws `PortConnectionException` if invalid.
     *   Internal methods `canConnect()`, `validateConversionChain()`, and `buildConnectionErrorMessage()` support the validation logic.

+#### Routing error semantics
+- Target closed channel: a guarded send prevents crashes; the router exits cleanly if the target channel is closed.
+- Handler/adapter/rule failures: raise `PortException.Validation` and stop routing.

+#### Buffering and backpressure
+- Ports are built on `kotlinx.coroutines.channels.Channel`.
+Use a non-zero buffer for throughput; the default is generally suitable for most use cases.
+- For send-only roles (producers/egress), prefer actor `createOutputPort(...)`, which registers a port without launching a consumer job, to avoid self-consumption of the same channel.

 The relationships between these core abstractions can be visualized as follows: